sf-wdi-34/angular-routing/readme.md

 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-- explain how users navigate beteween different HTML pages.
+- Explain how users navigate beteween different HTML pages.
-- set up HTML routes in an Express server.
+- Set up HTML routes in an Express server.
-- explain parameterized urls.
+- Give examples of parameterized urls and pick out the specific parameters.

 ### Single Page Application Example